kevinguebert/kevinguebert-netlify/content/2020/01/27/3-things-you-didnt-know-your-home-office-needed.md

 ![](/media/old-textbooks.jpg)

-Remember spending $435932 on textbooks?
+Remember spending thousands on textbooks?
 Well we've finally found the right use for them!
-Stack them up underneath each other and save the $200 on a monitor stand!
+Stack them up underneath each other and save the 200 dollars on a monitor stand!
 Finally, after all that money and all those times not opening the text books, they can finally go to a good use!